oasis-tcs/odata-specs/odata-csdl-json/temp/odata-csdl-json-v4.01-os.md

 This means that the `@type` control information is only included if the type of the containing object or targeted property cannot be heuristically determined, e.g. for

-[· ]{style="font-family:
-Symbol"}Terms or term properties with an abstract declared type,
+- Terms or term properties with an abstract declared type,

-[· ]{style="font-family:
-Symbol"}Terms or term properties with a declared type that has derived types, or
+- Terms or term properties with a declared type that has derived types, or

-[· ]{style="font-family:
-Symbol"}Dynamic properties of open types.
+- Dynamic properties of open types.

 See [OData‑JSON](#BMJSON) for the exact rules.